fabric8io/fabric8/docs/mavenPlugin.md

 <td>The folder in your maven project containing configuration files which should be deployed into the profile along with the artifact configuration.
 This defaults to <b>src/main/fabric8</b>.
 Create that directory and add any configuration files or documentation you wish to add to your profile.</td>
 </tr>
 </table>

+### Generating Karaf shell scripts for each profile

+You can also use the **fabric8:script** goal using the same configuration above to auto-generate a profile create karaf script.